EMC takes Data Lake to the edge for remote offices and cloud

-EMC has expanded its Data Lake offerings beyond the data centre to encompass edge locations such as remote office and the cloud, addressing the needs of mobile, and cloud-driven, workforces.
+EMC has expanded its Data Lake offerings beyond the data center to encompass edge locations such as remote office and the cloud, addressing the needs of mobile, and cloud-driven, workforces.

-The new offerings – IsilonSD Edge, the next generation of Isilon OneFS and Isilon CloudPools – allow unstructured data to be available not only within the core data centre, but also at data centre edge locations, and are designed to offer ‘a more efficient Data Lake’ consolidating multiple workloads and allowing users to access and analyse data from all locations.
+The new offerings – IsilonSD Edge, the next generation of Isilon OneFS and Isilon CloudPools – allow unstructured data to be available not only within the core data center, but also at data center edge locations, and are designed to offer ‘a more efficient Data Lake’ consolidating multiple workloads and allowing users to access and analyse data from all locations.

 EMC says the new software-defined storage product, IsilonSD Edge, offers cost-efficient and consistent data management for remote office infrastructures, while the next-generation EMC Isilon OneFS Operating System optimises unstructured data storage at the core of the Data Lake.

 Isilon CloudPools extends unstructured data storage to public clouds delivering cloud-scale capacity, economics and flexibility, the vendor says.

 EMC says the expanded offerings address three major trend that are transforming the enterprise: the increasingly distributed workforce, increasing volumes of unstructured data, and hybrid cloud.

 “Early Data Lake deployments were limited to pulling in only data sources available within — or in close proximity to — the core data center,” EMC notes.